 The City of Salem is a member of the North Shore HOME Consortium.
 The City of Peabody administers the Consortium and maintains all documentation regarding Salem's participation, including accomplishments in Integrated Disbursement and Information System (IDIS) - HUD's on-line reporting program.
-The Housing Coordinator and/or the Assistant Community Development Director attend regular meetings of the North Shore HOME Consortium.

-During FY21, the City of Salem spent \$135,906.65 in HOME funds. \$89,762.33 in HOME funds were used to fund Tenant Based Rental Assistance Programs which targeted high risk homeless individuals, through a housing first model.
-North Shore Community Action Programs provided 12 individuals with rental assistance, along with support services.
-In addition, \$26,294.50 in carried over funds was spent through the Rental Downpayment Assistance Program to assist low- and extremely low-income Salem households to help pay first and last months' rents and security deposits to enable them to secure decent, affordable housing.
+During FY22, the City of Salem spent \$203,888.44 in HOME funds. \$135,000 in HOME funds were used to fund 11 of the 46 affordable units at the North Shore CDC Lighthouses project.
+In addition \$45,826.94 was used on a Tenant Based Rental Assistance Program which assisted 7 high risk homeless individuals through a housing first model. \$16,493.00 in HOME funds was spent through the Rental Downpayment Assistance Program to assist 14 low- and extremely low-income Salem households to help pay first and last months' rents and security deposits to enable them to secure decent, affordable housing.
 The program is an important tool for helping families with the costs of moving into a decent apartment.
-Assisted were 13 families through existing contracts with Citizens, Inc. and with North Shore Community Action Program, Inc. \$14,790.82 in HOME funds was also spent for Emergency Rental Assistance during COVID-19 (see below) and \$5,059 in HOME funds was spent in administrative costs.
+In addition, \$5,397 in HOME funds was spent in administrative costs.
+Due to the ongoing COVID-19 pandemic, many persons lost jobs, were laid off or were furloughed, resulting in difficulties in paying rent. \$1,171.50 in HOME funds was spent to provide 2 households with emergency rental assistance.